tfisher21/dots-old/README.md

 - [ ] Autotags
 - [ ] Git
 - [ ] Tmux
+- [ ] Kitty or Alacritty instead of iTerm2
 - [ ] File Explorer (currently using Lexplore, not loving it.
 Might mobe back to NERDTree)

 ### Future Tasks